lharby/lharby/README.md

 - 👀 I’m interested in retiring
 - 🌱 I’m currently working with Svelte, Vue.js, Typesript, JavaScript, NodeJS, SCSS, Storybook
 - 🤖 I did a cool thing with sockets recently
-- 📫 How to reach me [https://lharby.github.io](https://lharby.github.io/)
+- 📫 I am migrating to codeberg [https://lharby.codeberg.page](https://lharby.codeberg.page/)

 <!---
 lharby/lharby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.